KY-Lin22/MPEC-Solver/README.md

 This repository holds the Matlab implementation of some self-written MPEC solvers.

-**NIPMPEC_CasADi** is an general-MPEC-implementation of my previous research dedicated to the continuous time optimal control problem:
+**NIPMPEC_CasADi** is the general-MPEC-implementation of my previous research:

 1. Kangyu Lin and Toshiyuki Ohtsuka, "A Non-Interior-Point Continuation Method for the Optimal Control Problem with Equilibrium Constraints"，2022, (under review)  <https://arxiv.org/abs/2210.10336>,

-**Stabilized_SQP_Izmailov2015** and **Stabilized_SQP_Gill2017** are two degenerate NLP solvers using stabilized SQP methods with globalization scheme.
+**Stabilized_SQP_Izmailov2015** and **Stabilized_SQP_Gill2017** are two degenerate NLP solvers which use the the augmented Lagrangian to globalizes the local stabilized SQP method.
 These two solvers are the literature reproduction of the following two paper:

 1. A.F.Izmailov et al. "Combining stabilized SQP with the augmented Lagrangian algorithm", *Computational Optimization and Applications*, 2015， <https://link.springer.com/article/10.1007/s10589-015-9744-6>
 2. P.E.
 Gill et al. "A stabilized SQP method: superlinear convergence, ", *Mathematical Programming*, 2017, <https://link.springer.com/article/10.1007/s10107-016-1066-7>